hellowac/mapnik-wiki-zh-cn/cn_docs/AlsoFilter.md

 An `<AlsoFilter />` is useful when you want to draw a bunch of similar things (like POI-Icons) and you would want to add another Symbolizer to each and every Rule in the style.
 Using a separate `<AlsoFilter />`-Rule avoids duplicating the other Symbolizer over and over.

 Please note, that there are different methods of creating such combined styles, each having their own pros and cons.
-One possibility would be using [[ShieldSymbolizer]]s, which would keep the Icon and the Text together and would never lead to an icon without text or vice versa.
-In complex styles it's sometimes necessary to place the [[PointSymbolizer]]s into a different Style then the [[TextSymbolizer]]s in order to gain greater control about the drawing order.
+One possibility would be using [ShieldSymbolizer](ShieldSymbolizer)s, which would keep the Icon and the Text together and would never lead to an icon without text or vice versa.
+In complex styles it's sometimes necessary to place the [PointSymbolizer](PointSymbolizer)s into a different Style then the [TextSymbolizer](TextSymbolizer)s in order to gain greater control about the drawing order.

 ## Behavior regarding filter-mode="first"